-Be sure that the default values for all remaining parameters are appropriate for your environment (see Parameters for Refresh Oracle Database via Data Pump on page 97).
+Be sure that the default values for all remaining parameters are appropriate for your environment (see Parameters for Oracle - Refresh Database via Data Pump on page 95).

-Parameters for Refresh Oracle Schema via Data Pump
+Parameters for Oracle - Refresh Schema via Data Pump

 The following tables describe the required and optional input parameters for this workflow.
 Some of these parameters may not be initially visible in a deployment (see How to Expose Additional Workflow Parameters on page 213).
-For most parameters, if you do not specify a value for a parameter, a default value is assigned.
+For some parameters, if you do not specify a value for a parameter, a default value is assigned.